PzGrenBtl-402/PzGrenBtl402/README.md

 ### Redd'n'Tank

-- Ability to assemble static MG3 with the primary weapon MG3 (NiArms/GM/BwMod)
 - Replace Redd MG3 Sound with NiArms Sounds
 - Marder Milan can only be assembled if the tripod is in the vehicle cargo
 - Assemble Marder Milan also with GM Milan tripod